kylefox1/Quartz-Test/content/Garden-1/Knowledgebases-2021_0925-V0.1.md

 ### What work is coming out soon from of the Observatory project?

-A quick preview of the database and a contribution guide.
+A quick preview of the dataset and a contribution guide.

 Additionally, a newsletter covering updates on the Observatory.